suites-dev/docs.suites.dev/docs/guides/sociable.md

   });
 });
 ```
 The real `EmailValidator` runs its actual validation logic.
-If the validator has a bug, this test catches it.
+If the validator has a bug, this test will detect it.

 ## Step 2: Handle External Dependencies

-Most services need external I/O like databases.
+Most services interact with external systems like databases.
 This example extends the previous one.

 ### 2.1 Add Database Dependency